-ADVICE TO THE YOUNG.
-The speaker said that he wanted the children to learn this and the young generally to bear this in mind.
+The sneaker said that he wanted the The speaker said that he wanted the children to learn this and the young generally to bear this in mind.
 He wanted the young to honor their par-cuts and love their neighbors.
-"I want you boys and girls to be broad enough to love your neighbors," said he, "and pity those who speak against the Lord's annoInted.
+"I want you boys and girls to be broad enough to love your neighbors," said he, "and pity those who speak against the Lord's annointed.
 They don't need your curses; they are already cursed.
 We should try to lift them out of their darkness."